Harrison Bader Preview, Player Props: Yankees vs. Rays

-On Saturday, Harrison Bader (.171 slugging percentage in past 10 games, with zero home runs) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 4:10 PM ET.
+On Sunday, Harrison Bader (.143 slugging percentage in past 10 games, with zero homers) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
+First pitch is at 1:40 PM ET.

-He is looking to get back on track following a four-strikeout performance in his most recent game against the Nationals.
+In his last game he had a hitless performance (0-for-3) against the Rays.

 Harrison Bader Game Info & Props vs. the Rays